historical fiction

 When You’re On the Wrong Side of History (Part 2)

 Or: The Dark Side.
 Or: The Crusades as Fought by Hunksome Orlando Bloom.
 Last week I wrote about my admiration for the Masterpiece drama Indian Summers and the way the writers create ambiguous characters while staying fairly true to history.
-As we were finishing up the show's season finale, I happened to be watching a very… Continue reading When You’re On the Wrong Side of History (Part 2)
+As… Continue reading

 When You’re on the Wrong Side of History (Part 1)